-Parents will appreciate the way author Mitchell Sharmat treats the delicate subject of picky eating, with a wry twist of humor, and will recognize some of the ways that parents try to help their children to try new things.
+Parents will appreciate how author Mitchell Sharmat treats picky eating with a wry twist of humor and will recognize some of the ways parents try to help their children try new things.

 Gregory the Terrible Eater is a short- to medium-length book with a moderate amount of text and dialogue.
 Young children will enjoy the silly concept of worried goat parents trying to get their picky son to eat the right things!
 This is an appropriate read-aloud book for a preschool group or a library children's story hour.

 The illustrations by Jose Aruego and Ariane Dewey are simple line drawings filled with color.